|

 Model Spaces

-under the impression that a work of art seemed to be primarily a strategic
+They were under the impression that a work of art seemed to be primarily a strategic

-instrument guaranteeing the continuity of the institutionalised art
+instrument guaranteeing the continuity of the institutionalised art establishments.
+New

-establishments.
-New artworks had to be shown every month, and production had
+artworks had to be shown every month, and production had to be kept up.
+The journals gave

-those galleries and art institutions buying big expensive pages of
+the most extensive and favourable reports to those galleries and art institutions buying

-advertisements in their magazine.
-The so-called new and interesting seemed to
+big expensive pages of advertisements in their magazine.
+The so-called new and

-art world was a generative system maintaining itself.
+artists concluded that the art world was a generative system maintaining itself.

 Twelve photographs taken from different art magazines served as a starting